zio/zio/docs/howto/interop/with-scalaz-7x.md

 ---
-id: scalaz7x
+id: with-scalaz-7x
-title:  "Scalaz 7.x"
+title: "How to Interop with Scalaz 7.x?"
 ---

 ## `ZIO` Instances